Are motor trikes safer than motorcycles? Better traffic visibility is a safety plus for a 3-wheel motorcycle but they have their own unique dangers

 The Hurt Report — a motorcycle safety study initiated by the Department of Transportation’s National Highway Traffic Safety Administration and first published in 1981 — says that approximately 77 percent of accidents involving two-wheeled motorcycles comes from the frontal (or “11 o’clock to 1 o’clock”) position.

 This high percentage of crashes from these two positions is due to the lack of visibility from the other driver.
 This is also what I’ve seen time and again as an accident attorney with my own motorcycle cases.

-By sticking out, so to speak, a motor trike is better spotted by other vehicles, and the chances of rear-end collisions are lessened.
+By sticking out, so to speak, a motor trike is safer than a motorcycle because it is better spotted by other vehicles, and the chances of rear-end collisions are lessened.

 In addition, a motor trike doesn’t allow for enough narrowness to allow for it to zip between cars stuck in traffic — which also means you won’t slam into a car door that’s opening or get hit by a frustrated motorist who is changing lanes.

 Motor trikes are safer than motorcycles because riders don’t have to swerve at the curve